-Your full-service restaurants might also have a bar that doubles as a waiting area, and allows you to serve more people.
+Your full-service restaurant might also have a bar that doubles as a waiting area and allows you to serve more people.
 Below is an example of Bahama Breeze Island Grille’s floor plan for private dining.
 The full facility fits 152 people seated, and 300 for cocktail or standing room.

 The more tables you have, of course, the more difficult it can be for servers and bartenders to navigate the space.
 Odd Duck in Austin, TX found a solution in Toast Go, a handheld restaurant POS system, which allows servers to split checks, take orders, take payment, and collect guest feedback right at the table or the bar.

-How big should the dining area be?
-Total Food Service suggests that the dining area should take up 60% of the total area of a restaurant; the kitchen and prep areas should take up 40%.
+Total Food Service suggests that the dining area should take up 60% of the total area of a restaurant; the kitchen and prep areas should equal 40%.

 You’ll also need to determine how much space you want to allocate for each guest based on maximum occupancy.
 This will be different for various types of restaurants, but Total Food Service suggests the following.
 (Of course, these suggestions apply to non-COVID times; see COVID guidelines above from the CDC.)